“I don’t keep the deadlines that I set for myself as a writer.”

-- “I've been sitting on piles of completed poems and a bunch of stories for...
+- “I've been sitting on a half-finished novel for...
 I was going to say years, but it's really been decades.”

-Stop stalling and start writing with the Inside Track, an accountability group for writers led by Eliza Robertson.
+Stop stalling and start writing with the Inside Track: accountability groups led by published authors.

 Writing alone saps your motivation, makes you lose any sense of progress in your work, and makes you worry so much about not writing that you sometimes forget to write at all.
 While there’s no way around the loneliness of writing, we’ve found that a group of fellow travelers can ease the burden.

-That’s why Literistic is now proud to offer the Inside Track, an accountability group for writers who want to stop missing deadlines and start writing.
-The Inside Track consists of three parts: a monthly seminar, a monthly discussion with a writing partner, and an optional monthly meeting with award-winning novelist Eliza Robertson.
+That’s why Literistic is proud to offer the Inside Track, an accountability group for writers who want to stop missing deadlines and start writing.
+The Inside Track consists of four parts: a bi-monthly group seminar, a monthly one-on-one meeting with a mentor, a weekly writing check-in, and peer support.

 Who is the inside track for?

-It’s for writers who want a supportive environment, free from judgment and full of colleagues who want to help.
+It’s for writers with a book-length project to finish, who want a supportive environment, free from judgment and full of colleagues who want to help.
 If you’re the kind of writer who has a hard time staying focused and meeting your writing goals—because of a busy job, a demanding home life, or simply because you don’t have a lot of other writers in your life—the Inside Track is for you.

 Who is the inside track not for?

-If you don’t like being around or listening to other writers, this might not be the best fit for you.
-If you often find yourself asking questions at readings that aren’t really questions, but are instead long pointless anecdotes that you say anyway because you feel pride in your chest, you might want to sit this one out.
-Also, if you’re a single human brain floating in a jar, who believes in the myth of the Lone Genius Writer and who thinks that self-imposed exile from all influence is the only way you will ever write anything good, then the friendly, supportive environment of the Inside Track might not be very valuable to you.
+If you’d like an editing service, a workshop, or a class with homework and directed readings, the Inside Track is not the best fit for you.
+If you often find yourself asking questions at readings that aren’t really questions, but are instead long pointless anecdotes, you might want to sit this one out.
+Also, if you’re a single human brain floating in a jar, who believes in the myth of the Lone Genius Writer and who thinks that self-imposed exile from other writers and all influence is the only way you will ever write anything good, then the friendly, supportive environment of the Inside Track might not be very valuable to you.

 What is the Inside Track and how does it work?

 - The Seminar.
-Every month, we’ll get together for a 1 to 2 hour video seminar using Zoom.
+Twice per month, we’ll get together for a 1.5-hour video seminar.
 These guided discussions will focus on the struggles of building a regular, productive writing process.
 We’ll talk about what worked and what didn’t work over the course of the last month.
 We’ll discuss approaches to staying motivated and support each other on the long hard crawl toward becoming a better writer.
 We’ll also set deadlines and make commitments to meet them.
-And we’ll share knowledge—each seminar will conclude with a brief summary prepared by Eliza designed to get you on the right track.

 - Office Hours With A Professional.
-Finally, we encourage writers to meet with their instructor once a month to discuss a particular challenge they’ve run into that month.
-Eliza brings with her a wealth of knowledge on writing, teaching and submitting work to publications and is there to help you along the way.
+We encourage writers to meet with their mentor once a month to discuss a particular challenge they’ve run into that month.
+Our mentors bring to the table a wealth of knowledge on writing, teaching and publishing their work.
+They’re there to help you along the way.

-You’ll also get access to a number of resources during the course.
-Including:
+You’ll also get access to a number of Literistic resources during the program, including:

-- The Literistic Private Facebook Group: You’ll also get access to a small invite-only Facebook group where the Literistic community swaps notes on writing and submitting, discusses the publishing industry, and celebrates publishing credits.
+- The Literistic Community Group: You’ll gain access to an invite-only Facebook group where the larger Literistic community swaps notes on writing and submitting, discusses the publishing industry, and celebrates publishing credits.

-- Free Literistic Longlist Subscription: You’ll also receive a free subscription to the Litersitic Longlist, a hyper-curated list of literary deadlines delivered every month and loved by writers everywhere.
+- Complimentary Annual Literistic Longlist Subscription: You’ll also receive a free annual subscription to the Literistic Longlist, a hyper-curated list of literary deadlines delivered every month and loved by writers everywhere.

 The Literistic Inside Track costs $540 for three months.
-A minimum three month commitment is required for all participants to ensure continuity, and a full refund is offered during the first month.
-The first seminar begins in the third week of August (a time will be arranged based on the preferences of participants).
+A minimum three-month commitment is required for all participants to ensure continuity, and a full refund is offered during the first month.
+We’ll hold your payment while we review your application, and only process it once you’ve been formally accepted to the program.

-We want everyone within the group to be a good fit for each other, so we’ll ask you to fill out a quick application before we can guarantee you placement in the program.
-We’ll be reading applications and gradually sending out acceptances over the coming weeks.
+We want everyone within each group to be a good fit for each other, so we ask that you fill out an application before we can guarantee you placement in the program.
+Check back here; applications open at the beginning of January.
+We’ll be reading applications and sending out acceptances until the program start date.

 Frequently Asked Questions